leeallennyc/data-structures-fall-2020/week5/README.md

 Assignment 5 Details: [Week 5](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week5/week5_assignment.md)

 ## Summary:
-The purpose of this assignment was to setup a [DynamoDB](https://aws.amazon.com/dynamodb/) NoSQL database in AWS, and input our address data for AA meetings html pages.
+The purpose of this assignment was to setup a [DynamoDB](https://aws.amazon.com/dynamodb/) NoSQL database in AWS, and post data from a process blog into the database.
 ---
 ### Process